kenahrens/podtato-head/README.md

 <img src="podtato-head-microservices/pkg/assets/images/podtato-head.png" alt="Podtato Man" width="300" style="vertical-align: text-top;" />

 The app comprises a set of microservices in `podtato-head-microservices` and a set of examples demonstrating how to deliver them in `delivery`.

-The services are defined with as little additional logic as possible to enable you to focus on the delivery mechanisms themselves.
+This app is a great example of what microservices can look like within Kubernetes, and therefore a great example of using Speedscale to visualize traffic.

+⚠️  **This fork from Speedscale focuses on the microservices themselves, so it only uses the `kubectl` example** ⚠️

 ## Use it